 Each time you embed this form into a new location, simply change the “value” to reflect that location – like “home page”, “post footer”, “about page”, etc.

 You will simply create a new segment for each location, like this, changing the name of the location for each place you want to track:

 I’m kind of obsessed with content upgrades, blog post-specific freebies that add value to your blog post and encourage readers to sign up for your email list.
-I’m teaching a class on content upgrades right now, actually.

 Using the same steps to add a hidden text merge tag as we used to track our subscriber’s location, you will create a merge tag for each new content upgrade, with one slight difference: